jordancrouch/there-and-back-again/README.md

 #### Journal Article Categorisation/Filtering

-As more journal articles are added, it would provide a good opportunity to add a way users are able to sort/filter through them by date, region, location, activity type, etc. This would provide a much better user experience compare to having to filter through a long list of articles/pages, and would also help to prevent having to load a large amount of content and images on one page.
+As more journal articles are added, it would provide a good opportunity to add a way users are able to sort/filter through them by date, region, location, activity type, etc. This would provide a much better user experience compared to having to scroll through a long list of articles/pages, and would also help to prevent having to load a large amount of content and images on one page.

 #### Image Captions